samnabi/omb-api/README.md

 ## To do

 - Store data in a DB (sqlite?) instead of scraping the OMB website for every request
-- Search by Case No.
+- Search results
+	- Return data as JSON/RSS
 	- Direct link to case documents and metadata
+- Search options
 	- Filter open vs. closed cases
+	- Add specific case numbers to feed
+- Email notifications
-- Email notifications when case status changes or new docs are available
+	- Change in case status
+	- New documents available
+	- New hearing dates posted